ammaryasirnaich/PyReqify/README.md

 To use the `pyreqify` function and automatically create a `requirements.txt` file:

 1. Place all `.py` and `.ipynb` files in a folder (e.g., `project`).
-2. Run the function, which will generate a `requirements.txt` in the current directory with all extracted dependencies.
+2. Run the function to generate a `requirements.txt` in the current directory with all extracted dependencies.
 ```python
 pyreqify <source_folder> <destination folder> --include-source-pyversion
 ```